ellesmith88/fr-trees-train/README.md

    Alternatively, all training data (with appropriate xml files - VOC XML format), can be provided in the ``TEST_TRAIN_VALID_DIR`` and then ``create_train_valid_test.py`` can be run to split into the three groups.

-   NOTE: template matching only detects and creates xml files with 'tree' (broadleaf) symbols, not conifers.
-Conifer xml template is provided but is not used.
+   NOTE: template matching detects and creates xml files with 'tree' (broadleaf) symbols, not conifers.
+Conifer xml template is provided but is not used. ``xml_template_loc`` must be changed in order to use the conifer template.

 3. Run ``engine.py`` with the path to directory for train and valid data.
 The path must be provided as a command line argument using ``-p``.
 This is becuase of the use case for this project, but this should be the same as ``TRAIN_TEST_VALID_DIR``.